cksystemsteaching/selfie/README.md

 > `free()`: dynamic memory deallocation on the heap

-Freeing memory is hard on two different levels which we mentioned before but mention here again.
+Freeing memory is hard on two different levels which we mentioned before but summarize here again.
 It is the when and the how.
 Firstly, it is difficult to know when memory can be freed, that is, when values in memory die.
 Knowing that involves knowing the future.
 Also, freeing too early may result in unsafe memory access while freeing too late may result in out-of-memory errors.
 Secondly, freeing memory of different size and in arbitrary order may result in fragmented memory that resembles a swiss cheese.
 Finding free space in there that fits is difficult and thus may get slow and even futile.

 The procedure `free()` is the counterpart to `malloc()` and also built into virtually all dialects of C, just not C\*, because sometimes lack of something has significant educational value too.
 Firstly, it frees students from `free()`.
 Secondly, it provides an opportunity for students to design and implement their own `free()`.
 But, most importantly, it creates awareness among students what memory management actually is.
 Nevertheless, there is an implementation of `free()` in selfie that is not explicitly accessible but it is there.

 > Garbage collection!

 The implementation of `free()` is part of a *conservative garbage collector* in selfie which we explain in the tools chapter.
 For now, we only mention that garbage collectors free memory that is guaranteed to contain dead values, so there is no need to use `free()` explicitly.
-But, even then, programmers are still required to help the garbage collectors with that, by showing which values are dead.
+But, even then, programmers are still required to help the garbage collectors with that, by showing in the code which values are dead.
 Without any help, garbage collectors may not be able to free memory either, simply trading space for safety.
 The fundamental problem of knowing the future is here to stay, despite the common but incorrect belief that garbage collectors solve the problem of memory management.
-Garbage-collected systems may run of memory, just like systems that are not garbage-collected and, even worse, may spend a lot more time doing so.
+Garbage-collected systems help to avoid unsafe memory access but may still run out of memory, just like systems that are not garbage-collected and, even worse, may spend a lot more time doing so.

 > Bump pointer allocator

+Before concluding our introduction to basic memory management, we would like to explain how the arguably simplest form of memory allocator on the heap actually works.
+It is called a *bump pointer allocator* which can hardly be any simpler.
+A bump pointer allocator maintains, well, a `bump` pointer that refers to a memory address where the next free block of memory is located.
+Upon allocating a contiguous block of `bytes` in memory, the allocator increments or *bumps up* its `bump` pointer by `bytes` many bytes, to prepare for the next allocation, and then returns the original `bump` pointer.
+Here is *pseudo code* that implements the idea:

 ```c
 // pseudo code, does not compile!